szamotula/gcp-min-permission-solver/README.md

 ### Running the tool

 * Run the script: `python solver.py projects/<project>/locations/<location>/functions/<function>`
   * This tool will modify the service account assigned to the cloud function and run the cloud function many times.
 Make sure you are using a service account that is not used for anything else, and that any side effects of running your cloud function successfully or unsuccessfully are cleaned up each time.
   * When we update permissions in GCP, it takes about a minute for the changes to propagate.
 The script will wait two minutes after each permission update before running the function.
 This means the script takes a few hours to complete.
-  * If you would like monitor more of the process while it runs, set the log level to info with the arg `-l INFO`
+  * If you would like monitor more of the process while it runs, set the log level to info with the arg `-l INFO`.